MetamediaTechnology/longdo-map-sdk-ios/README.md

 ## Change log

+### Version 3.10.1
+* Fix `addLMLayers` when each layer has different alpha value.
+* Fix crash when dismiss map view while tag is rendering.

 ### Version 3.10
 * Can customize user location image for pin and arrow.
 * Add `addLMLayer` for add layer with alpha channel and showing only in specific zoom.